 2 punters on horse 5

 This is just a simple example.
 Most bookmakers offer much bigger events and prize pools.
-To illustrate this, here's a snapshot of The Football Pools ‘Classic Pools' game, where punters pick ten games from 49 options that they think will end in a draw.
+To illustrate this further, below is a snapshot of The Football Pools ‘Classic Pools' game, where punters pick 10 games from 49 options that they think will end in a draw.

 Points are awarded depending on the outcome, and the punters with the most points win the pool.